-2. Your Dad went home when you were compiling receipts.
+2. Your Dad went home when you were fertilising the plant.

 For number two, there are two parts.
 The first part which is NOT underlined is called as independent clause since this clause has full thought and can stand alone.
 Meanwhile, the underlined part is dependent clause because it is still like unfinished when the independent one is omitted.